105 Brattle St.

 Longfellow House Hours & Tickets

 As a national historic site, the house is open and free for the public to view during operating hours.
-Longfellow House Washington’s Headquarters offers self-guided or guided tours throughout the day.
+Longfellow House Washington’s Headquarters offers guided tours throughout the day.

 The guided tours of the Longfellow House Washington’s Headquarters are on a first-come, first-serve basis.
 The National Parks Service, which maintains the site, also offers special events throughout the open season for visitors to enjoy for free.